wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/testing-performance-checks-powerapps/includes/2-data-sources.md

 ## Summary

-As you can seen, there are many options for how you build your app and interact with data sources.
+As you can see, there are many options for how you build your app and interact with data sources.
 The list in this unit is far from exhaustive.
 The guidance here's meant to guide you toward better performance, but your results may vary.
 As you begin applying these techniques to your apps, you'll learn what works best for you